xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.typedatamodel._constructor_.md

 ## TypeDataModel.(constructor)

-Constructs a new instance of the `TypeDataModel` class
+Constructs a TypeDataModel from XML element data.

 **Signature:**